inkeep/create-agents-template/README.md

 - Navigate to Environment Settings and copy the secret key

 > [!NOTE]
 > SigNoz and Nango run separately.
-You can get them running before proceeding with running the Inkeep Agent Framework
+You can get them running before proceeding with running the Inkeep Agent Framework and you will need the SigNoz and Nango API keys in the next step.

 ### 2. Setup Environment Variables